 The fit of the Asics FujiTrabuco 5 is very similar to the earlier model.
 It still has excellent midfoot security with an increased heel locked down feel.
 The forefoot has just enough room for the toes to wiggle.
 This usually caters to the needs of those with narrow to medium feet.
 The sizing is also standard in this shoe.

 Asics uses its own Wet Grip Rubber compound to enhance the traction of the 5th model of the FujiTrabuco on wet conditions.
-The heel and other hard-wearing areas uses the AHAR rubber while most of the forefoot is made of soft blown rubber for improved grip.
+Same as with the popular Asics Patriot 10, the heel and other hard-wearing areas use the AHAR rubber while most of the forefoot is made of soft blown rubber for improved grip.
 In this model, the lugs now feature trapezoid and hexagonal patterns for better leverage on different outdoor surfaces.

 Covering the full-length of the midsole is Asics’ premium midsole foam, the Solyte.
 It is significantly more durable and responsive than standard EVA.
 Beneath this foam in the heel and forefoot is the silicon-based Gel cushioning system for added shock-absorption.
-As the FujiTrabuco 5 is designed or mild to moderate overpronators, the shoe uses a dual-density foam called the Dynamic Duomax that extends from the heel to the midfoot on the medial side.
+The FujiTrabuco 5, same as with its latest version the FujiTrabuco 7, is designed or mild to moderate overpronators, the shoe uses a dual-density foam called the Dynamic Duomax that extends from the heel to the midfoot on the medial side.
 It is a bit softer in the heel and gradually becomes denser as it moves to the midfoot to hold off overpronation.